CaioNoronha/MusicAttention/README.md

+ My WWDC 2019 project.

  # Welcome to Music Attention!
 A game to improve and practice your attention with music and notes!

  ## How it works?
   The game works with binaural audio (sounds that come exclusively from one side of the headdset, in this case, left or right).